mozilla/chromeless/README.md

 *WARNING*: if you don't like caveats, leave now!

-*WARNING*: This repo highly experimental!
+*WARNING*: This repo is highly experimental!
 While the explanation that follows may suggest that this repository is actually meaningful, it is not.

 *WARNING*: This thing is osx/linux ONLY for now

-This repostiory is a remix of the [jetpack-sdk](http://github.com/mozillalabs/jetpack-sdk).
+This repository is a remix of the [jetpack-sdk](http://github.com/mozillalabs/jetpack-sdk).
 The ultimate goal is to build your own browser using (mostly) standard web technologies.

 ## Getting Started